-DHA has adopted the following specific requirements that elaborate on HUD standards:
+DHA has adopted the following higher standards that elaborate on HUD standards:

-- Windows and doors are required to be weather-tight. - All windows must have screens - The following minimum standard must be met for bedroom classification: - Every bedroom must contain at least 70 square feet of floor space; and - o Three-quarters (75 percent) of the bedroom must have a floor-to-ceiling height of seven feet or more.
+- Windows and doors are required to be weather-tight. - All windows must have functional screens if there is evidence that a screen was once in place, and all windows must have screens between April 1st and December 1st. - The following minimum standard must be met for bedroom classification: - o Every bedroom must contain at least 70 square feet of floor space; and